-First class free – Music classes for babies & toddlers that you’ll love too
+First class free – Music classes for babies, toddlers & preschoolers that you’ll love too

 At Musical Adventures we devote our time to helping parents and their children experience truly joyful musical moments.
-Based in Footscray Melbourne, our popular group music classes are designed to build kid’s confidence, nurture their creativity and help them tap into their individual spirit and artistry.
+Based in Inner West Melbourne, our popular group music classes are designed to build kid’s confidence, nurture their creativity and help them tap into their individual spirit and artistry.

-Come along for a free hour long babies or toddlers music class in Footscray and start your little one’s Musical Adventure.
-This class is suitable for children aged 0-3 years of age, plus an adult.
+Come along for a free hour long baby, toddler or preschooler music class and start your little one’s Musical Adventure.

 Register your interest below and one of our team will be in touch to book you into your free introductory session.